jyjh/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st player to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd player to be `Betsy Crower` and clears all existing tags.
 *  `edit 3 r/JUNGLE rank/DIAMOND I` Edits the role and rank of the 3rd player.
+*  `edit i/PlayerName r/BOT` Edits the role of the player with IGN "PlayerName" to BOT.

 #### Listing all players : `list`